parob/graphql-api/docs/schemas.rst

 ================

     A GraphQL **schema** defines a set of **types** which completely describe the set of possible data you can query.
-    Then, when queries come in, they are validated and executed against that **schema**.
+    When a GraphQL query comes in, it is validated and executed against that **schema**.

 ObjectQL can build an entire GraphQL **schema** from Python classes.